TWoolff/ast_proof/README.md

 ## TO DO
 01. Map over chapters to create all chapters and pages
-02. Update setCurrentSnack state on page so progressbar is updated
-03. Navigation
+02. Navigation
-04. Progress fill to remain filled in when going forward
+03. Progress fill to remain filled in when going forward
-05. Page-leave animation on input components... when switching from question-page to snack-page
+04. Page-leave animation on input components... when switching from question-page to snack-page
-06. Handle multible select boxes on one page
+05. Handle multible select boxes on one page
-07. Handle text after input
+06. Handle text after input
-08. Data.js to data.json
+07. Data.js to data.json